Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us026/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency on US022 - new entry in the Agenda is essential so  that Agenda entries exist.
+* There is a dependency on US006 - creat a new vehicle is essential so that they can be assign.

 ### 1.5 Input and Output Data